 It is the student’s responsibility to keep track of his/her total number of absences during the semester.
 The student is also responsible for finding out what work he/she missed and for completing all missed classwork and homework after any excused or unexcused absence.
 Full participation is expected in the first class upon returning from any absence.

 Unexcused Absence Limits

 If a student has missed 50% or more of the classes at any point after mid-semester—whether the absences were excused or unexcused—the instructor will determine whether the student should be allowed to make up the work and tests that were missed in order to complete the course.
 If the instructor determines that the student should not be allowed to complete the class, the student will be removed from the class with an appropriate grade.

-Advising international students involves being aware of the many changing regulations that affect the students’ status and opportunities while at Curtis and after graduation.
-It is extremely important that our international students be encouraged to talk to Meredith Tarditi, associate dean of student life and international student affairs, prior to accepting employment, dropping classes, changing level or program, traveling, or making any changes that may affect their legal status to remain in the United States.
+It is extremely important that our international students be encouraged to talk to the associate dean of student life and international student affairs prior to accepting employment of any kind, dropping classes, changing level or program, traveling, or making any changes that may affect their legal status to remain in the United States.
 As a member of the faculty, you can be influential in encouraging a student to consult with the associate dean of student life and international student affairs whenever such decisions must be made.

 If you have any questions concerning the immigration status of your student(s), please contact Meredith Tarditi, associate dean of student life and international student affairs, at email@example.com or (215) 717-3165.

 Please refer to these guidelines for logging into the Curtis network and making use of the school's IT resources, including:

 For assistance with connectivity issues, please contact Curtis IT.